 Regarding the possibility of “leaking” trade secrets to outsiders in the coaching process at PEB Steel Buildings, the steel veteran said that this reality forces him and the company to constantly innovate and part ways with competitors.
 As soon as people know about their trade secret, PEB Steel will come up with new technologies and methods – and of course, fail and learn in the process.

 In response to VIR’s question about his legacy, Kouteili said he would want to be known as someone who constructs not just buildings – but the next generation of leaders.

-According to Kouteili, this will make him happier than any business results, which explains why he has been a strong supporter of training programmes at PEB Steel Buildings and across various universities.
+According to Kouteili, this will make him happier than any business results, which explains why he has been a strong supporter of training programs at PEB Steel Buildings and across various universities.
 Donations made by the company to universities in Vietnam have reached VND1.5 billion ($65,200) so far.

 This is also the message that he taught his two children, who are now teenagers about to start university life.
-The steel veteran allowed his son and daughter to experience the world via exchange programmes, and seek solutions to any missteps they made in the process.
+The steel veteran allowed his son and daughter to experience the world via exchange programs, and seek solutions to any missteps they made in the process.
 This is how soon-to-be adults can thrive in the bigger world outside of their home, insisted Kouteili.